Dodgemech/Portfolio/README.md

 # My Portfolio
-This portfolio contains contain information about me and my work as i continue to progress through coding boot camp.
+This portfolio contains information about me and my work as i continue to progress through coding boot camp.

 ## User Story
 ```